This page is designed to answer the following questions:

 For example, if your previous year’s figures indicate that you had a budgetary spend of £5,000 on Personal Protective Equipment (PPE), as long as everything remains the same you can expect a similar expense the following year.
 However, if you are aware that you will be taking on additional clients over the next 12 months then this figure will rise accordingly.
 Typically, year-on-year things will not be exactly the same – even if there are no changes to operations, inflation should still be taken into account.

-Similarly, if reports from your previous year’s operations inform you that your employees have had to work a lot of overtime to meet the needs of the organisation and this is having a negative effect on their work/life balance, you may wish to look at recruiting additional staff to cover the deficit or using the services of an agency during busy periods.
+Then you may wish to look at recruiting additional staff to cover the deficit or using the services of an agency during busy periods.
 A recruitment drive may also be necessary if you are aware that several members of your existing staff team are planning on retiring over the next twelve so that you can plan their succession with minimal disruption to services.

 Quantitative and qualitative data